ezdevelopers/webOptimization/README.md

 * I analyse my webpages to spot critical CSS for rendering above the fold content using this tool: [Critical Path CSS Generator - by Jonas Ohlsson](https://jonassebastianohlsson.com/criticalpathcssgenerator/).

+* I also used the grunt plugin `grunt-critical` to analyse and inline critcal css and add script to loadCSS

 * Then I inlined the Critical CSS in each individual page and deferred the main CSS file to load at a later time by putting the link before the closing body `</body>` tag.